 NOTE: Keep spare batteries on hand.
-(Zinc-Air battery models)
+(Zinc-air battery models)

-Low battery warning when paired with wireless accessories (all models)
+Low battery alert when paired with wireless accessories (all models)

-NOTE: Your batteries will drain faster when you use wireless functions like streaming from your TV with our TV streamer.
-As the battery power declines, the wireless functions stop working.
-A short melody will play every five minutes to let you know that the battery power is low.
+Your batteries will drain faster when you use wireless functions like streaming from your smart device or from your TV with our TV streamer.
+As the battery power declines, the wireless functions stop working, A short melody will play every five minutes to let you know that the battery power is low.
 The table below shows the functionality with different battery charge levels.

-Battery level Signal Hearing aid Remote control Streaming Fully charged ✓ ✓ ✓ Low 4 even tones √ √ х Depleted 3 even tones and 1 longer tone √ х Х
+Battery level Signal Hearing aid Remote control Streaming Fully charged ✓ ✓ ✓ Low 4 even tones √ √ х Depleted 3 even tones and 1 longer tone √ х x

-These will work again when you insert a new battery (Zinc-Air battery models) or charge the hearing aid (Rechargeable model).
+These will work again when you insert a new battery (Zinc-air battery models) or charge the hearing aid (Rechargeable model).